ntnn/docker-imapfilter/README.md

 # imapfilter

-Docker image to run imapfilter as a daemon.
+Docker image to run imapfilter as a daemon: [ntnn/imapfilter](https://hub.docker.com/r/ntnn/imapfilter)

 The best way to use this image is to have your imapfilter configuration in a git repo.